marunemitsu/QTFluent/README.md

 # QT Fluent
 A Windows11 and Office style fluent QT GUI Template.
-QT fluent implements three color components and a series of interactive behaviors (such as click and hover) through QSS.
-However, shadows and other special effects cannot be added at present due to the limitation of QSS.
+QT fluent implements three color components with a series of interactons (such as click and hover) through QSS.
+However, shadows and other effects are not presented due to the limitation of QSS.
 Here are some screenshots:

 ![Green Comps](https://user-images.githubusercontent.com/33621926/145712351-de64ad41-e70c-496d-ae6c-e29c7c912d80.png)
 ![Orange Comps](https://user-images.githubusercontent.com/33621926/145712366-a6c0117e-ae09-49c7-9e0c-78f99721da2c.png)